OrvilleChomer/orvPropPanelsProto/README.md

 |   1.00  | TBD          | Initial Release of Library |

 ## Features
-- Will read and update the specified properties of a JavaScript object that you provide.
+- Will automatically read and update the specified properties of a JavaScript object that you provide.
 - For an individual property you can specify and alternate object to use instead.
 - Or, for an individual property you can specify and additional object which will be read and updated as well
 - You can specify the data type of each property.